monetha/prestashop-1.6/README.md

 Sometimes Smarty templates recompilation could be needed, navigate Advanced Parameters - Performance and click `Clear Cache`.

+If you want to create a module from the contents of this repository, perform the actions below:

 1. `composer install`
 2. create a directory named `monethagateway`
 3. copy all the contents from this directory (except `releases` but including `vendor`) inside it